Jonaddo/Matlab_sandbox/Quantitative_Risk_Management/README.md

 # About this folder
-This was an option project in the class Financial Econometrics.
-This project shows how to compute different types of Value at Risk, Expected Shortfall and also the portfolio's risk measure sensitivity to its different components.
+This was an optional project in the class Financial Econometrics.
+This project applies different types of Value at Risk, Expected Shortfall and also portfolio's sensitivities to real data.

 # Portfolio composition
 The portfolio is constructed with only three stocks (Banca Monte dei Paschi di Siena, Deutsche Bank and Credit Suisse) and is equally weighted.
+The period covers the range: 29th December 2006 to 30th December 2008.

 ![portf](https://user-images.githubusercontent.com/36447056/36306875-ea573cca-1319-11e8-805f-562a54143607.jpg)